 Synopsis: In Section 2 the Fresh Breeze memory model is presented.
-Section 3 describes the tasking model for concurrency adopted for this work.
+Section 3 describes the programming API of the Fresh Breeze memory model.
 A vision of future computer system organization utilizing Fresh Breeze principles is provided in Section 4 and discussed.
-The next part of the paper describes the experimental implementation of a first Fresh Breeze API using Cyclops 64 simulation software developed at the University of Delaware and the company ET International in collaboration with IBM.
+Sections 5 through 7 describe the experimental implementation of the Fresh Breeze API using the Cyclops 64 simulation software.
 Section 8 presents results and a discussion of their significance.